jpgordon00/EasyDrop/README.md

 ## What I learned from this project
 - Best practices when searching for libraries/code to tackle a specific problem.
 > At multiple stages in this project, I was constrained by Java and needed additional libraries.
-It is most important to ensure that a chosen library solves the task which you chose it for, it is just as important to choose a library that will save you development time.
+It is most important to ensure that a chosen library solves the task which you chose it for, it is just as important to choose a library that will save development time.
 By prioritizing ease-of-use and familiarity of the product, for example choosing a native Java library, I saved uncountable hours in development.
+It is also important to research competetive products and ensure a
 - How to deal with system related errors.
 I experienced many errors/crashes while deploying this application to OSX and Windows.
 I found it really important to read the documentation for the libraries and products I used, especially when it comes to best practices for debugging.
 These practices ended up saving me tens of hours in development time.
 - XML and FXML format and popular editors.
 - How to deal with difficulties such as package and version missmatchmaking